Sarah Sanders defends evidence-free FBI claim: 'Sorry that I wasn't a robot'

 "I said that the word I used 'countless', and also if you look in what's in quotations from me it's that and it was in the heat of moment, meaning that it wasn't a scripted talking point," she said.

-Mueller's report referred to a May 10, 2017 situation where Sanders, then the White House deputy press secretary, told reporters that "countless" FBI agents had told the White House that they had lost confidence in Comey, who had been fired as FBI director the day before by President Donald Trump.
+Mueller's report referred to a May 10, 2017, news conference at which Sanders, then the White House deputy press secretary, told reporters that "countless" FBI agents had told the White House that they had lost confidence in Comey, who had been fired as FBI director the day before by President Donald Trump.

 Mueller’s report found that Sanders, since promoted to press secretary, told investigators she had no evidence to make that claim.
 Sanders, who was interviewed by Mueller's team as part of its investigation into Russian interference in the 2016 election, said the claim was a "slip of the tongue."